 This island is just so beautiful it’s best seen by driving the Hana Highway east.
 Stopping at waterfalls or just for fresh banana bread.
-Also while on Maui don’t forget the Old Lahaina Luau, it was absolutely incredible.
+Also while on Maui don’t forget the Old Lahaina Luau, it was incredible.

 The perfect place for scuba diving.
 Get them to take you to Nautilus and Horseshoe Bend.
 If diving is not your thing then head to the world’s largest open-air shopping centre with more than 340 shops and restaurants.
-Most days there is free live music and hula dancing performances at the Ala Moana Center.
+Most days there are free live music and hula dancing performances at the Ala Moana Center.

 Big Island, Hawaii

 Separated into Kona and Hilo you want to visit both parts.
 In Kona take an Atlantis Submarine Tour to see the bottom of the ocean floor.
 And don’t get forget to indulge in some shaved ice.
 But nothing beats a volcano helicopter tour in Hilo.
 Unforgettable, particularly when you feel that warmth right up against your skin.

 Many people pass through Alaska on a cruise ship, just like we did.
 But we returned to Juneau because it is a wonderfully wild frontier.

 Top 11 Mid-West US Destinations